 Spirit of the Buffalo Camp

-Frontline land defenders have set up a peaceful camp on the pipeline route, just meter north of the Canada/US colonial border.
-Click here to learn more about the camp and find out how you can support.
+The Spirit of the Buffalo camp was set up by frontline land defenders on the pipeline route in 2018, just north of the Canada/US colonial border.
+Click here to learn more about the camp.

 TAKE ACTION NOW!